 Dive in to the band's over 200-year legacy with this interactive timeline that covers the many significant events the West Point Band has participated in over the course of its storied history.CLICK HERE

 Many band members hold graduate degrees from the world’s finest music schools and all have earned substantial professional musical achievements prior to serving their country as professional musicians.
 The organization fulfills more than 2600 official missions annually, including military and patriotic ceremonies, public concerts, parades, professional and collegiate sporting events, internet, radio and television broadcasts, and numerous ceremonies and special events for the Corps of Cadets, the West Point community, New York City, and the broader area of the northeastern United States.
 Its innovative programs and performances are enjoyed across the globe through television, internet, and radio broadcasts and recordings.

 As the senior premier musical representative of the United States Army, the band has appeared at numerous historical events.
-It performed at dedication and rededication ceremonies of the Erie Canal; at the St. Louis, Chicago, and New York World's Fairs; at Grand Central Station, the Statue of Liberty, and the battlefield at Gettysburg; for the funerals of Ulysses S. Grant and Franklin D. Roosevelt, as well as the inaugurations of numerous presidents.
+It performed at the dedication and rededication ceremonies of the Erie Canal; at the St. Louis, Chicago, and New York World's Fairs; at Grand Central Station, the Statue of Liberty, and the battlefield at Gettysburg; for the funerals of Ulysses S. Grant and Franklin D. Roosevelt, as well as the inaugurations of numerous presidents.
 Additionally, the West Point Band has collaborated with some of the finest musical ensembles in the country, including the New York Philharmonic and the Boston Pops.
-Members of the West Point Band have also been showcased at Carnegie Hall and Lincoln Center, The Today Show, Good Morning America, Fox & Friends, 60 Minutes, A&E, and documentaries on the History and Discovery Channels.
+Members of the West Point Band have also been showcased at Carnegie Hall and Lincoln Center, The Today Show, Good Morning America, Fox & Friends, 60 Minutes, A&E, CNN, ESPN, and documentaries on the History and Discovery Channels.
 The band was even featured on its own national broadcast of "A West Point Holiday Show" on Fox News, as well as the 2017 and 2018 Macy's Fourth of July Fireworks soundtrack and television broadcast.
 The band also maintains a close association with the New York Yankees, utilizing the full performing ensemble and chamber groups for high-profile games.